21 Apr - 25 Apr 2009 Pulau Kapas

 Click below for an interactive road map of the Waterloo Hostel in Singapore, which we would recommend, and for directions:

-Exploring clean and well organised central Singapore, a fine and garden city and the world's only shopping mall with a seat in the United Nations, by means of FunVee’s Double Decker Open Top bus +6567383338 (hop-on-hop-off ticket: SGD 15.- or US$ 10.- per person, valid for 24 hours), thus getting an overview (i) of the colonial district with Raffles’ landing site, located N of the Singapore river, (ii) of the central business district (highlight: the surreal “Homage to Newton” sculpture by Salvador Dali in the atrium of the UOB Plaza) and Chinatown, both S of the Singapore river, (iii) of Little India, (iv) of Kampong Glam (the Muslim centre of Singapore) and (v) of Orchard Road (Singapore’s premier shopping district and the irresistible magnet of the island’s consumerist economy).
+Exploring clean and well organised central Singapore, a fine and garden city and the world's only shopping mall with a seat in the United Nations, by means of FunVee’s Double Decker Open Top bus +6567383338 (hop-on-hop-off ticket: SGD 15.- or US$ 10.- per person, valid for 24 hours), thus getting an overview (i) of the colonial district with Raffles’ landing site, located north of the Singapore River, (ii) of the central business district (highlight: the surreal “Homage to Newton” sculpture by Salvador Dali in the atrium of UOB Plaza) and Chinatown, both south of the Singapore River, (iii) of Little India, (iv) of Kampong Glam (the Muslim centre of Singapore) and (v) of Orchard Road (Singapore’s premier shopping district and the irresistible magnet of the island’s consumerist economy).

-Taking the Singapore-Johore Express bus for SGD 2.40 (US$ 1.60) per person from Singapore (Queen Street) via the Singaporean checkpoint and the Malaysian checkpoint (looking again into naturally smiling faces and being issued with another 90-day visit pass for a “social visit” to Malaysia on arrival - free of charge) to Johor Bahru’s Larkin bus terminal and local bus A1 for MYR 3.50 (US$ 1.-) to the modern Sultan Ismail Airport and flying with Firefly (“Your Community Airline”) in an ATR 72 from Johor Bahru back to Kuala Lumpur (Sultan Abdul Aziz Shah Airport at Subang) for all inclusive MYR 35.- or US$ 10.- (one way) per person.
+Taking the Singapore-Johore Express bus for SGD 2.40 or US$ 1.60 per person from Queen Street Bus Terminal via the Singaporean checkpoint and the Malaysian checkpoint (looking again into naturally smiling faces and being issued with another 90-day visit pass for a “social visit” to Malaysia on arrival, free of charge) to Johor Bahru’s Larkin Bus Terminal and thereafter the local bus A1 for MYR 3.50 or US$ 1.- to the modern Sultan Ismail Airport and flying eventually with Firefly (“Your Community Airline”) in an ATR 72 from Johor Bahru back to Kuala Lumpur's Sultan Abdul Aziz Shah Airport at Subang for all inclusive MYR 35.- or US$ 10.- per person, one way.

 Click below for a summary of this year's travels

-Recommended books - click below for your order from the United States
+Recommended books - click below for your Amazon order from Germany: